Get Your Medical Alert System for FREE. Just Pay For Monthly Service.

 We get a lot of questions from folks looking for a free medical alert system.
 In fact, many people consider our medical alert systems as free because they don't have to pay for the equipment.
 And while that is true, you don't have to pay for the equipment, that does not mean the medical alert service is free.
 Our clients pay a monthly fee (around $1 a day, depending on the features) for the medical alert monitoring service, and we provide the equipment for them to use at no cost.

-So how do you get a free medical alert system?
+So how do you qualify a free medical alert system?

-Below are some resources that may be able to help you get a free medical alert system, or help with some of the costs.
+Below are some resources that may be able to help you qualify for a free medical alert system, or help with some of the costs.
 PLEASE NOTE: Our company does not provide no-cost medical alert systems - we provide the equipment for use at no charge, but you still pay for the monthly monitoring fee.
 Please do not call us to request a no-cost system as we do not offer them.
-Our Budget Friendly Medical Alert Systems are just $19.95 a month - something most people should be able to afford.
 The resources below are options you may be able to explore:

 LifeLine Free Phone Program

 LifeLine is a federal government program for qualifying low-income consumers designed "to ensure that all Americans have the opportunities and security that phone service brings, including being able to connect to jobs, family and emergency services."